-- a truck with a skeletal trailer that allows good visibility under the container, or
+- a registered truck with a registered skeletal trailer that allows good visibility under the container, or

-- a truck with a flatbed trailer with height extended twist locks where the container is raised above the flatbed platform to allow good visibility under the container, or
+- a registered truck with a registered flatbed trailer with height extended twist locks where the container is raised above the flatbed platform to allow good visibility under the container, or

 - a sea container inspection stand that complies with the specifications for sea freight container inspection stands.

 The AA site must have an approved container inspection stand and wash bay in the event that external contamination on the container is detected and cleaning and reinspection are required.
-Re-inspection of the container must be performed on the inspection stand.
+Re-inspection of the container can only be performed on the inspection stand.

 Biosecurity Industry Participant (BIP) rural tailgate inspection

-The department has released approved arrangement Class 14.4 Rural tailgate inspection and integrated this arrangement into BICON and associated class 19 systems and policy.
-Class 14.4 authorises the BIP operating either class 1.1 or class 1.3 (with approved class 4.3 wash bay facilities) sea and air freight depot to perform the rural tailgate inspection, where directed, on certain container types destined for unpack in a rural destination.
+The department has implemented approved arrangement (Class 14.4 Rural tailgate inspection) and integrated this arrangement into BICON and associated class 19 systems and policy.
+Class 14.4 authorises the BIP operating either a class 1.1 or class 1.3 (with approved class 4.3 wash bay facilities) sea and air freight depot to perform the rural tailgate inspection, on impediment-free containers (those with no other concerns apart from rural concerns) destined for unpack in rural classified location.

-Sea containers with a commodity risk are ineligible for this class and will continue to be inspected by a biosecurity officer.
-Where detection of contamination that is not permitted to be managed by BIPs or where any concerns within the container are found, it must be reported to the department and re inspected by a Biosecurity officer.
+Sea containers with a commodity risk or that require documentation assessment are ineligible for this class and will continue to be inspected by a biosecurity officer.
+Where detection of contamination is found that is not permitted to be managed by BIPs or where any biosecurity risk concern is found within the container, it must be immediately reported to the department.

 The department also has joint government-industry initiatives such as the Sea Container Hygiene System (SCHS).
 The SCHS gives the department a high level of confidence that containers shipped from recognised facilities and load ports, arrive in Australia free from biosecurity risk concerns.
 The SCHS also provides an opportunity for the department to recognise compliant parties with reduced intervention on arrival, ensuring the timely release of cargo from the wharf and a reduction in associated costs for industry.